Trump Accuses Top Democrat Of 'Fake Tears' Over Executive Order

 Is the commander in chief also acting as the troller in chief?

-President Trump on Monday morning ridiculed Senate Democratic leader Chuck Schumer, who became emotional Sunday while condemning the president's travel ban at New York's John F. Kennedy airport.
+President Trump on Monday morning ridiculed Senate Democratic leader Chuck Schumer, who became emotional Sunday while condemning the president's travel ban, which temporarily bars travelers from seven Muslim-majority countries.

 "I noticed Chuck Schumer yesterday with fake tears," Trump said during an Oval Office photo op with small-business leaders.
 "I'm going to ask him who is his acting coach."